dod-ccpo/atat-web-api/README.md

 ---
 [Serverless Framework](https://www.serverless.com/) will be used to deploy Azure Function Apps.

-The following is a list of `serverless.yml` files and their locations which can be used with Serverless Framework to deploy Function Apps:
-* `./provisioning/serverless.yml`

 #### Prerequisites
-1. Navigate to a directory containing a `serverless.yml` file.
+1. Navigate with `cd ./provisioning`.
+This directory contains a `serverless.yml` file which can be used with Serverless Framework to deploy Function Apps.
-2. This directory also contains a `package.json` file.
+3. This directory also contains a `package.json` file.
 Install JavaScript dependencies with `npm ci`
-3. Ensure you are logged in to Azure with `az login`
+4. Ensure you are logged in to Azure with `az login`
-4. Set your desired subscription with `az account set -s <subscription-id>`.
+5. Set your desired subscription with `az account set -s <subscription-id>`.
 You can view the selected subscription with `az account show`

 #### Create a Service Principal